 Ospedale San Raffaele visits schools throughout Milan – bringing free, one-day programs designed to deliver a unique experience of science understanding – and welcomes students in the research labs.
-Participants directly engage in hands-on activities about cell biology – DNA extraction, sequencing and analysis – fluorescence biomedical applications and microscopy.
+Participants directly engage in hands-on activities about cell biology – DNA extraction, sequencing and analysis – fluorescence biomedical applications, microscopy and much more!

 Schools are welcomed to visit the hospital campus, the research labs and the university facilities.
 Visiting San Raffaele represents an interactive and fun opportunity to be in touch with the forefront of biomedical research and to meet the men and women behind it: young researchers from all over the world, that turn into guides and speakers, telling the most interesting aspects of their day-to-day work.

 Schools' classes in visit will have the opportunity to:

 - have a brief tour of the campus;

 - perform some hands-on actitvities in the university educational laboratory;

 - visit a research lab guided by the researchers who work in it;

 Upon request, students in visit can also find their way out from a scientific escape room (The Escape Lab!), in which they have to make use of all their scientific knowledge together with what they learned during the visit – how to use a microscope and other lab instruments – to win the game.

 Breakin' Science Program